 The race for the District 100 House seat in Berkeley County features a rematch of last fall’s contest — with a twist.

-Republican incumbent Eddie Southard again is running against Democrat Tonia Aiken-Taylor, as they did in a September, 2011 race to fill the unexpired term created by the passing of Rep. David Umphlett.
+Republican incumbent Eddie Southard again is running against Democrat Tonia Aiken-Taylor, as they did in a September 2011 race to fill the unexpired term created by the death of Rep. David Umphlett.

-But the district is not the same because of reapportionment.
-Gone are sections of Goose Creek, and the district now runs roughly from Lake Moultrie at Bonneau Beach northwest to Macedonia, from Macedonia south to Moncks Corner, east of U.S. Highway 52.
+The district is not the same because of reapportionment.
+Gone are sections of Goose Creek, and the district now runs roughly from Lake Moultrie at Bonneau Beach northwest to Macedonia, from Macedonia south to Moncks Corner, east of U.S. 52.

-Aiken-Taylor said she doesn’t consider herself a politician but as a community leader.
-She is campaigning on her pledge to bring new industries and jobs to the districts —and to ensure residents have a fair opportunity to get them as well as to get a great education.
+Aiken-Taylor, an educator and Moncks Corner councilwoman, said she doesn’t consider herself a politician but rather a community leader.
+She said she is campaigning on her pledge to bring new industries and jobs to the district and to ensure residents have a fair opportunity to get them as well as to get a great education.

 Southard, a contractor, said he supports reforming the state’s ethics laws, wants a tax break for those sending their children to private schools and also wants the state to do more to tackle fraud and waste in Medicaid.

 During the last legislative session, he did not vote for the state budget “because of 11th-hour pork barrel individual projects that people stuck in there that I just felt like was wrong.”

 He said he tries to represent his district and is not in lockstep with the GOP.
 “I’ve met some very nice people who are Democrats, and I look at each thing individually as far as how it affects people here in Moncks Corner and Berkeley County.”